-Urge Australian PM to Stop Lamb Mutilations
+Urge Australian Government to Stop Lamb Mutilations

 In the Australian wool industry, farmers cut huge chunks of skin from lambs' backsides using instruments resembling gardening shears or attach painful, vice-like "clips" to their backsides until their skin dies and falls off.
 This primitive process, called "mulesing", is a misguided attempt to control flystrike in sheep.
 It's abominably cruel – and it's not even effective.